Vallisneria Care – A Complete Guide

 The leaves of Vallisneria spiralis and the other vals are hard and difficult to digest.
 This makes them pretty unattractive to hungry herbivorous fish.

-This is great news because it means they are one of the few plants that can be kept with plant-eaters.
+This is great news because it means they are one of the few plants that is kept with plant-eaters.

 Good Tank Mates